Brave, Humble, Firm, Dedicated

 Nixon participated in the Crown Point expedition from the summer of 1756 until December 17, 1756 and fought in the Battle of Crown Point on September 8, 1756.
 In early 1757, there was another expedition in the Crown Point region, however Colonel Ruggles was taken sick and Nixon’s company escorted him home to Massachusetts.
 Nixon enlisted again in September 1758, this time in Colonel Ruggles’ regiment.
 They were assigned to the British army under James Abercrombie in the attack against Fort Ticonderoga on Lake Champlain.
 Their trek north was slow as written by Nixon, “On the roads at work at Half Moon.”

 The Battle of Ticonderoga, July 6-8, 1758, was a dismal failure for the British whose casualties were ten-fold that of the French.
 Renowned historian and Pulitzer Prize winner Lawrence Henry Gipson wrote of Abercrombie’s campaign that “no military campaign was ever launched on American soil that involved a greater number of errors of judgment on the part of those in positions of responsibility”.
-Nixon was present during the Battle of Ticonderoga, but this researcher can find no written record of his role.
+Nixon was present during the Battle of Ticonderoga, but this author can find no written record of his role.
 He returned home shortly afterwards, but on March 31, 1759, Nixon again joined Colonel Ruggles regiment.
 He served only one month with Ruggles, the respected lawyer who was considered an officer of cool bravery, excellent judgment, and knowledgeable in military warfare.
 Nixon’s company was transferred to the regiment of Colonel John Jones of Hopkinton and placed under the command of Lord Jeffrey Amherst for service in Canada.
 His enlistment ending on December 20th of that year and he returned home.
 He settled down with his family, but a year and a half later he answered the call to duty a third time.
 He commanding a company of militia from April 18th 1761 to July 28th, 1762.
 This time he returned home for good.

 Revolutionary War (April 19th 1775 – Sept.
 3, 1783) and Battle of Lexington & Concord – April 19, 1775